 About the Author:

-Andrew is married to Dr. Linda Wilson, the Stress Specialist and has two children, Isaac and Bella.
+Dr. Andrew Arnold is a Chiropractor, married to Dr. Linda Wilson, the Stress Specialist and has two children, Isaac and Bella.
 He lives in Melbourne, Australia.comments powered by Disqus